near/docs/docs/validator/delegation.md

 * `can_withdraw` is `false` (see below)

 <blockquote class="info">
-    <strong>Check your rewards!</strong><br><br>
+    <strong>Check your rewards</strong><br><br>
-    Note that out of the initial stake of 65 NEAR tokens (set in the examples above), the staking pool generated rewards for 21.23 tokens, increasing the total available to 86.23 tokens
+    From the examples above, the initial stake of 65 NEAR tokens increased to 86.23 tokens, with 21.23 tokens as a reward!
 </blockquote>

-You can unstake an amount of funds that is lower than your `staked_balance`, by calling the metod `unstake`:
+You can unstake an amount of funds that is equal or lower than your `staked_balance`, by calling the metod `unstake`:
 ```
 near call <LOCKUP_ID> unstake '{"amount": "<YOCTO>"}' --accountId <OWNER_ID>
 ```